open-frames/proxy/packages/client/README.md

 // Get the frame metadata, which will include the parsed `frameInfo` object const initialFrame = await readMetadata(FRAME_URL, PROXY_URL);
-// Get a URL for the Open Graph image that will be runt hrough the proxy
+// Get a URL for the Open Graph image that will be run through the proxy
 ```

 ### Transaction frame usage